 Supporting Aging in Place: A Practical Option

 Mobility solutions like the VELA Independence Chair make a significant difference in helping individuals maintain independence at home.
 With features like a central brake for enhanced safety, electric height adjustability, and ease of movement while seated, these chairs address critical challenges faced by seniors, such as safety, energy conservation, and ease of transfers.
 Using a VELA Chair, individuals can confidently engage in everyday tasks, from cooking and cleaning to relaxing comfortably, which may delay or even eliminate the need for nursing home placement.
 This practical and proven solution supports a dignified, safe, and energy-efficient lifestyle, offering not only comfort but also peace of mind for both seniors and their caregivers.
-Comprehensive support for integrating such devices now benefits from coordinated training opportunities, professional development forums, and team-based AT processes established by Virginia’s assistive technology infrastructure [6].[1]
+Comprehensive support for integrating such devices now benefits from coordinated training opportunities, professional development forums (such as the TechKnowledgy Conference), and team-based AT processes established by Virginia’s assistive technology infrastructure [1].